lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 2. Updating the "Actions" and "Presumptions"
    - starting with the 2nd meeting
-     - cross out all falsified presumptions
+     - cross out all falsified presumptions and add a result marker (true/false)
      - cross out all executed actions and add observations for the results
    - add new actions and presumptions
      - every action should prove/falsify a presumption